zappingseb/shinycandlestick/README.md

   default = c(b = "f22d"),
   fa_mode = TRUE,
   candlestick_mode = "contents",
-  candlestick_size = "md")
+  candlestick_size = "md",
+  contents_color = '#fc4c02'
+  )
 ```

 with these settings it creates a switch with female, neutral and male icons.
+In Contents mode the color of
+the switch can be changed.